JanssenProject/jans/docs/admin/kubernetes-ops/backup-restore.md

 helm list -n <namespace>
 ```

 Keep note of the chart version.
-For example: `replace-janssen-version`
+For example: `backup-chart-version`

 ### Manual Restore